mattermost/mattermost-plugin-jira/README.md

 - Create Jira issues via Mattermost UI (Desktop App and browser only)
 - Attach Mattermost messages to Jira issues via Mattermost UI (Desktop App and browser only)
 - Preview Jira issues in Mattermost when a ticket is referenced
-- Send direct messages for Jira at-mentions and issue assignments
+- (May not be released) Send direct messages for Jira at-mentions and issue assignments
 - Slash commands for
   - `/jira connect` - Connect to a Jira project and subscribe to events.
   - `/jira disconnect` - Disconnect from a Jira project and subscribe from events.
   - `/jira subscribe` - Subscribe a Mattermost channel to receive notifications for above issue updates in a Jira project.
-  - `/jira instance [add/list/select]` - Manage connected Jira instances.
+  - (May not be released) `/jira instance [add/list/select]` - Manage connected Jira instances.
 Must have System Admin role in Mattermost.
 Primarily intended for debugging and development purposes.
       - `/jira instance add server <URL>` - Connect a Jira Server instance to Mattermost.
       - `/jira instance add cloud` - Connect a Jira Cloud instance to Mattermost.
       - `/jira instance list` - List connected Jira instances.